Chief, Fertility and Family Planning Section, Population Division, DESA

 Fax: +1 212 297 4915

-Women with unmet need for family planning for limiting births are those who are fecund and sexually active but are not using any method of contraception, and report not wanting any more children.
-This is a subcategory of total unmet need for family planning, which also includes unmet need for spacing births.
+Women with unmet need for spacing births are those who are fecund and sexually active but are not using any method of contraception, and report wanting to delay the next child.
+This is a subcategory of total unmet need for family planning, which also includes unmet need for limiting births.
 The concept of unmet need points to the gap between women's reproductive intentions and their contraceptive behaviour.

 For MDG monitoring, unmet need is expressed as a percentage based on women who are married or in a consensual union.

-The standard definition of unmet need for family planning for limiting births includes in the numerator women who are fecund and sexually active but are not using any method of contraception, and not wanting any more children.
+The standard definition of unmet need for family planning for spacing births includes in the numerator women who are fecund and sexually active but are not using any method of contraception, and report wanting to delay the birth of their next child for at least two years.
 Included are:

 Excluded from the numerator are infecund women.
 Women are assumed to be infecund if: